 Companies and brands are finally considering content to be team-wide effort, which is exactly how it should be.
 This is a move that needs to be supported by the right tools and understanding.

 Consistency and brand messaging can suffer if guidelines aren’t in place.
-This is why a content style guide is invaluable.
+This is why a content style guide is an invaluable part of any organisation’s content operations, or ContentOps.

 This step-by-step article will take you through the process of creating your own style guide template.